What All New Mothers Need To Know About Soft Spots

 - Beansprout/ donut pillow: experts strongly discourage the use of any bedding in your baby’s cot (even a flat pillow) to prevent the risk of Sudden Infant Death syndrome.

-- Sarong/hammock/yao lin: Dr Michael Lim — a consultant for the Paediatric Pulmonary & Sleep Service, Department of Paediatrics, National University Hospital — advises against placing babies to sleep in a hammock/sarong/yao lin due to the potential health risks.
-Look out for our article on yao lin soon.
+- Sarong/hammock/yao lan: Dr Michael Lim — a consultant for the Paediatric Pulmonary & Sleep Service, Department of Paediatrics, National University Hospital — advises against placing babies to sleep in a hammock/sarong/yao lan due to the potential health risks.

 Sometimes, when treatment is necessary, KKH medical experts suggest you consult with a specialist (plastic surgeon) if your baby’s flat spot has not corrected itself when your baby is between four to eight months of age.